input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 Then, for every message digest `str` such that `a < str` and `str < b`, `str` is not in the set.

+_Sketch._ Immediately follows from defn. of the graph.

-Why do we care about this?
-This claim asserts that to show that `str` is not already in the set, it suffices to find a node `a` with an edge to `b` satisfying `a < str` and `str < b`.
+We reiterate: this claim asserts that to show that `str` is not already in the set, it suffices to find a node `a` with an edge to `b` satisfying `a < str` and `str < b`.
 Note that otherwise this is inconclusive.

 ## 2. Insertion Operation
 To insert a string `str` (not already in the set) into the set, we need to find